sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-2-3.md

 type: posts
 ---

+## Exercise 2.3

-**Exercise 2.3:** Implement a representation for rectangles in a plane.
+> Implement a representation for rectangles in a plane.
 (Hint: You may want to make use of Exercise 2.2.)
 In terms of your constructors and selectors, create procedures that compute the perimeter and the area of a given rectangle.
 Now implement a different representation for rectangles.
 Can you design your system with suitable abstraction barriers, so that the same perimeter and area procedures will work using either representation?

-**Solution**
+## Solution

 Let's start by writing `perimeter-rect` and `area-rect` the way we would like to see them: